-Lake Michigan College has the lowest tuition and fees around compared to other area community colleges and universities.
+Lake Michigan College is among the lowest in tuition and fees around compared to other area community colleges and universities.
 Contact the Business Office at (269) 927-8616, or call any campus if you have questions about tuition and fees.